Model IIA Agreement

 - Simplifies administration of jointly owned rights through community-developed standard practices.

-- By endorsing the Model IIA, a research institution simply expresses its commitment to use the template as starting point when requested by another endorsing institution.
+- A research institution simply expresses its willingness to use the template as starting point when requested by another institution.

 I’m convinced!
 Where do we sign up?

 Background on Model Inter-Institutional Agreement (Model IIA)